rehierl/node-tree-outliner/1-0-mathematics/1-2-0-sets-of-values.md

 * (/see/ "set theory" /)

-Note that simple sets are specialized multisets such that the multiplicity of no element can increase past one/1.
+Note that simple sets are specialized multisets such that the multiplicity of each element can not increase past one/1.
+Also, a set is a nested set, if it has elements that are themselves sets.

 <!-- ======================================================================= -->
 ## core concept